rprimas/ascon-verilog/README.md

 [Ascon](https://ascon.iaik.tugraz.at) is a family of authenticated encryption and hashing algorithms designed to be lightweight and easy to implement, even with added countermeasures against side-channel attacks.
 Ascon has been selected as new standard for lightweight cryptography in the [NIST Lightweight Cryptography competition](https://csrc.nist.gov/Projects/Lightweight-Cryptography) (2019–2023).
 The current draft standard of Ascon is available [here](https://doi.org/10.6028/NIST.SP.800-232.ipd).

 > [!NOTE]
-> This is a work-in-progress hardware implementation of the Ascon family of lightweight cryptographic algorithms that is compatible with the current draft standard [NIST SP 800-232](https://doi.org/10.6028/NIST.SP.800-232.ipd).
+> This is a work-in-progress SystemVerilog implementation of the Ascon family of lightweight cryptographic algorithms that is compatible with the current draft standard [NIST SP 800-232](https://doi.org/10.6028/NIST.SP.800-232.ipd).

 The following Ascon modes are available:
 - `Ascon-AEAD128`